Mokkatrukki/Kaira/README.md

 2. Add key-value pairs to your JSON
 3. Select elements from the webpage to extract their text as values
 4. Export the resulting JSON for use in your projects
+5. Collect data from multiple pages using the same selectors

 Perfect for web scraping, test automation, and data extraction tasks.